albertopasi/laplace-v2.0/BLOG.md

 ### 2.2 New Algorithm Variant: SwagLaplace

 This work also introduces SWAG-Laplace, a novel variant that combines the Laplace approximation with Stochastic Weight Averaging-Gaussian (SWAG).
-While traditional Laplace methods compute a Hessian approximation around a single Maximum a Posteriori (MAP) estimate, SWAG-Laplace leverages the statistics gathered from the SWAG training process to define a more robust and empirically-grounded Gaussian posterior.
+While traditional Laplace methods compute a Hessian approximation around a single Maximum a Posteriori (MAP) estimate, SWAG-Laplace leverages the statistics gathered from the SWAG training process to define a more robust and empirically-grounded Gaussian posterior with a low-rank plus diagonal covariance structure.

-The motivation for this variant is to improve the quality and efficiency of the Laplace approximation.
-The SWAG method, by its nature, explores a wider area of the loss landscape by averaging multiple weight configurations found during training.
-This provides a natural and powerful estimate of the posterior's.
-Instead of calculating the Hessian via backpropagation, which can be computationally intensive and sensitive to noise, SWAG-Laplace directly uses the diagonal variance from the SWAG posterior as an estimate of the local curvature.
-This makes the process more efficient and harnesses the rich information captured by the SWAG training history.
+The motivation for this variant is to improve the quality and efficiency of the posterior approximation.
+The SWAG method, by its nature, explores a wider area of the loss landscape.
+This provides a natural way to estimate not only the center of the posterior but also its covariance structure.
+Instead of calculating a full Hessian via backpropagation, which is computationally expensive, SWAG-Laplace uses the SWAG statistics to form a covariance matrix composed of two parts: a simple diagonal component and a low-rank component that captures the most significant parameter correlations.

 The SWAG-Laplace algorithm works as follows:

-1. **Train with SWAG:** First, the model is trained using the SWAG procedure.
-This involves training for a certain number of epochs and then collecting multiple model weight snapshots at a regular frequency.
-These snapshots are used to compute a running average of the first moment (the mean) and the second moment (the mean of the squares) of the model's parameters.
+1. **Train with SWAG:** The model is trained using the standard SWAG procedure.
+During the final phase of training, the algorithm collects multiple weight snapshots at a regular frequency.

-2. **Set Posterior Center:** The center of the Laplace approximation, $θ_{LAP}$, is set to the mean of the models collected during the SWAG process ($θ_{SWA}$).
-This provides a more robust estimate than a single MAP solution, as it represents the center of a dense region of high-performing models.
+2. **Set Posterior Center:** The center of the Gaussian approximation is set to the mean of the collected SWAG models ($θ_{SWA}$).
+This provides a more robust estimate than a single MAP solution, as it represents the center of a wide, high-performing region in the parameter space.

-3. **Estimate Hessian from SWAG Variance:** The diagonal of the Hessian, $H$, is estimated directly from the variance of the SWAG posterior.
-The diagonal variance is calculated from the stored first and second moments: $ \sigma^2_{SWAG, ii} = \text{mean\_sq}_i - \text{mean}_i^2 $.
-The Hessian's diagonal is then taken as the inverse of this variance: $H_{ii} = 1 / \sigma^2_{SWAG, ii}$.
-This step cleverly substitutes a direct Hessian calculation with a more stable, empirically derived estimate of the curvature.
+3. **Estimate Covariance from SWAG Statistics:** The covariance matrix is estimated directly from the collected SWAG weight snapshots, capturing both diagonal and off-diagonal (correlation) information.
+This is done in two parts:
+    - **Diagonal Component:** The diagonal of the posterior precision matrix ($H$) is calculated as the inverse of the empirical variance found during SWAG ($1 / (mean_sq - mean^2)$).
+This captures the individual variance of each parameter.
+    - **Low-Rank Component:** A low-rank approximation of the covariance is constructed by performing a principal component analysis (PCA) on the recent weight snapshots.
+This identifies the most significant directions of parameter correlation (the principal components U and their corresponding variances $S$), which are used to model the off-diagonal structure of the covariance.

-4. **Inference:** The final posterior is a diagonal Gaussian approximation centered at $θ_{SWA}$ with a diagonal precision matrix $P$ formed by the SWAG-derived Hessian plus the prior precision: $P=diag(H)+λI$.
-This allows for highly efficient inference and uncertainty quantification, leveraging a covariance matrix that reflects the diversity of models encountered during SWAG training.
+4. **Inference:** The final posterior is a Gaussian distribution centered at $θ_{SWA}$ with a low-rank plus diagonal covariance structure defined entirely by the SWAG statistics.
+The Laplace library's infrastructure is then used to perform efficient inference (e.g., sampling, calculating functional variance) with this empirically-defined posterior.
+This approach bypasses explicit Hessian calculation, instead relying on a more direct and data-driven estimate of the posterior.

 ### 2.3 Evaluating on New Datasets